-On November 1, 1873, 117 Marlborough was purchased from James Standish by Professor William Barton Rogers and his wife, Emma (Savage) Rogers.
+On November 1, 1873, 117 Marlborough was purchased from James M. Standish by Professor William Barton Rogers and his wife, Emma (Savage) Rogers.
 They previously had lived at the Hotel Berkeley (southeast corner of Berkeley and Boylston).
+They also maintained a home, Morningside, in Newport, which they built in 1872, designed by architects Cabot and Chandler.

 William Rogers was the founder and first president of the Massachusetts Institute of Technology,